Tannaka-Krein reconstruction and ergodic actions of easy quantum groups: Preliminaries

 \section{Preliminaries}

 In this section we gather the necessary material concerning the objects that we will study.
-We will not give any proof, the aim being mainly to fix the notations and vocabulary.
+We will not give any proofs, the aim being mainly to fix the notations and vocabulary.